Our chocolate adventure started in Seattle Southside when we parked our car for free at the Tukwila Light Rail Station and hopped on the train.

 We arrived in Seattle after a 30-minute ride, exited at Westlake Center and walked a couple blocks down to Cupcake Royale where our tour began.
 We met our tour guides and were given headsets to properly hear them throughout the tour.
 And then, the tasting began.
 We started with a fresh baked double chocolate cupcake with homemade hand piped frosting.
 It was so fluffy and the buttercream frosting was perfectly creamy.

 Our guide explained the history of the shop.
 Did you know they were the first cupcake bakery to open outside of New York City?!
-After enjoying a few more treats like a scoop of red velvet cupcake ice cream we moved next door to the Chocolate Box.
+After enjoying a few more treats like a scoop of red velvet cupcake ice cream we moved next door to the our next chocolate destination.

 We walked the city to Dahlia’s Bakery and along the way our guide shared more fun facts and some history on chocolate.
 We waited outside the bakery while our tour guide went inside and retrieved a delightful plate full of coconut crème pie topped with white chocolate flakes.
 This pie is famous in Seattle and guaranteed at many restaurants in the city.
 Tasting it, I can see why!